-Get ready to take down Superman with our Kryptonite Rock Candy!
-No super-villain should leave home without it!
+Get ready to take down Superman with this Kryptonite Rock Candy!
+No super-villain should leave home without it. (and you can make it in any color you want!)

 My boys are OBSESSED with superheroes.
 It doesn’t matter if it’s DC or Marvel, if they’re got a comic book, my kids are in!
 With the release of Batman vs. Superman today and my youngest’s request for a Justice League birthday party next weekend I wanted to man something fun that all the kids would love.
 And what kid doesn’t love candy?!